The event is notable for its adoption of new world heritage sites as well as delisting sites that are not fulfilling their commitments.

 UNESCO World Heritage Site contenders 2021 – Deutsche Welle

 Japan to rebut UNESCO request over Korean labor at World Heritage sites

 Unesco Weighs Changes to Stonehenge’s Cultural Heritage Status – Smithsonian

 Why could Stonehenge be stripped of world heritage site status?

 Reforming UNESCO’s World Heritage – Mats Djurberg and Tora Aasland – @matsdjurberg @tora_aasland

 China to host 44th session of World Heritage Committee – Xinhua

-Fuzhou to Host 2020 UNESCO World Heritage Committee as China Overtakes Italy for Most Listed Sites – @radiichina
+Fuzhou to Host 2020 UNESCO World Heritage Committee – @radiichina

 During the World Heritage Committee session, the Committee reviews the state of conservation of World Heritage sites, inscribes new sites on the World Heritage List, and attends to other matters involved in the implementation of the World Heritage Convention.